 “An original concept: a boutique resort in a working vineyard with an old lighthouse, whose beam mingles with sparks from distant Stromboli”

 By day, guests tan by the decked pool, the sea shimmers below, bamboos wave, and grapes grow.
 At night Stromboli throws sparks into the sky, and the poolside restaurant-bar comes alive with chilled music and beautiful people.
 This is the new hotspot, aiming to topple the Raya (from whom it stole the GM and 2 staff) from its perch of cool.
-Bedrooms are pared-down white cubes with the slickest of fittings and pampering bathrooms.
+Most bedrooms are housed inside pared-down white cubes with the slickest of fittings and pampering bathrooms; 6 more are hidden away in the old lighthouse.
 The cuisine is ultra-refined Aeolian with a twist.
 Salina is tiny but repays exploration by boat, moped or foot: crystal waters, smooth-stoned beaches, twisting paths through semi-tropical flora.
 Come in spring or autumn and you'll have it almost to yourself.

 - A chilled-out, informal vibe - like the party island of Panarea but a bit more grown-up - with chatty staff and bronzed guests